hediet/node-reload/README.md

 }
 ```

-There is also a vscode extension that displays the current executation state:
+There is also the [vscode extension "Node Reload Steps Execution State Visualizer"](https://marketplace.visualstudio.com/items?itemName=hediet.node-reload-steps-vscode) that displays the current executation state when debugging such an application:

 ![Execution state](./StepsVsCode/docs/demo-vscode-steps1.gif)